Experimental design

 Then click on the thumbnail of the applicable design:

-• Pick the default option if you do not have a within-subject or blocked design.
+- Select the default option if your experiment does not incorporate a within-subject or blocked design.

-Click OK to move to the next step.
+Click OK to proceed to the next step.

 Name your factors and factor levels